ankraft/onem2m-jupyter-notebooks/README.md

 ## Installation and Running

 ### oneM2M Notebooks

 - Download or clone this repository to a local directory.
+- Check the configuration

+#### Configuration

+Please change the configuration in the file [config.py](config.py) according to your setup.
+Normally, it shouldn't be necessary to change this when using the vanilla configuration from the *Eclipse om2m* installation.

+- **url** : The URL of the CSE we want to connect to in the examples in the notebooks.
+- **originator** : Originator ID to access the CSE.
+- **notificationPort** : The port for Notification Server.
+- **notificationInterface** : The network interface the Notifcation Server binds to.
+- **notificationURLBase** : The base URL for the Notification Server
+- **logfile** : Optional filename for the log data base

+#### Notification Server
+- Start the Notification Server in the directory *./notificationServer*:
+	- ```python3 notificationServer.py```

 ### oneM2M CSE
 The notebooks have been tested with *Eclipse om2m*.